muhilramesh/Gopher-Grub-Website/README.md

 ## Group Credits
 ### Muhil Ramesh
 Backend Development:
-Server Setup with Node.js and Express: Developed the backend using Node.js and Express, providing RESTful API endpoints to handle the submission, retrieval, and deletion of reviews.
+Server Setup with Node.js and Express: Developed the backend using Node.js and Express.

-LowDB Integration: Integrated LowDB as a lightweight JSON database to store ratings and comments.
+LowDB Integration: Integrated LowDB to store ratings and comments.
 Ensured that the database is initialized with default data, avoiding errors when the application is first run.

-Data Management: Implemented logic to aggregate user ratings and calculate the average rating for each dining hall.
+Data Management: Implemented logic to take user ratings and calculate the average rating for each dining hall.
 Also, developed functionality to clear all reviews from the database when necessary (admin-only feature).

 Heroku Deployment: Configured and deployed the application on Heroku, ensuring the backend is accessible and the app runs smoothly on a cloud platform.
 ### Raj Esakimuthu
 Deployment and Domain Management: Deployed the website via GitHub Pages, purchased and configured a custom domain through NameCheap, and set up DNS and HTTPS for secure access.